thunderbiscuit/devkit-wallet/docs/simple-wallet.md

 }
 ```

-The library comes with a few types (`ExtendedKey`, `CreateTxResponse`, `SignResponse`, etc.) which can be investigated by looking at the source code [here](https://github.com/bitcoindevkit/bdk-jni/tree/master/library/src/main/java/org/bitcoindevkit/bdkjni).

 ## Repository object
 The _Repository_ design pattern is very common in Android applications.
 The idea is to create a layer of separation between the UI (activities, fragments) and the data they need to function.
 A `Repository` class is often used as the bridge between the two.
 For example, a fragment might need to query a list of friends the user has, and that list might be available from different locations (say a ping to a microservice, or a lookup in a local cache).
 It's important to pull that sort of decision/code away from UI fragments.
 This is typically the sort of thing that the Repository will do; make decisions as to where and how to get data for the UI fragments that request it.